json-api/json-api/about/index.md

 in May 2013.
 This first draft was extracted from the JSON transport implicitly defined by [Ember](https://emberjs.com/) Data's REST adapter.

-The goals of the media type are to balance:
+The goals of the JSON:API specification are to balance:

 * A generic media type that can work across a broad set of use cases, including the generally used relationship types